Select a state below.

-A Non-Compete Agreement, also known as a Non-Compete Clause, is a contract in which one party agrees not to start a business in the same field as another party.
-This agreement is very common with employees of a large companies.
+A Non-Compete Agreement, also known as a Non-Compete Clause, is very common with employees of a large companies.
 The clause will prevent the employee from leaving the company to compete in the same industry as the former employer.

 A Non-Compete Agreement may be included in another document or it can be its own separate form.
 The form will require information about both parties.
 It will also require the field that is being discussed.
 It may include information about the target consumer base for better clarification of the field that the party will be unable to compete in.